Taiping (steamer)

-Taiping was a Chinese steamer that sank after a collision with another vessel while en route from mainland China to Taiwan on 27 January 1949.
-With an estimated death toll of over 1,500 people, it ranks as one of the ten deadliest peacetime maritime disasters in history.
+Taiping was a Chinese steamer that sank after a collision with a smaller cargo ship, Chienyuan, while en route from mainland China to Taiwan on 27 January 1949.
+With an estimated death toll of over 1,500 people, it ranks as one of the ten deadliest maritime disasters in history.

 Final voyage

-Taiping was packed to nearly twice her rated capacity, carrying over 1,000 refugees fleeing advancing Chinese Communist forces during the Chinese Civil War, when she departed Shanghai, China on 26 January 1949, bound for Keelung, Taiwan.
+Taiping was packed to nearly twice her rated capacity, carrying over 1,000 refugees fleeing advancing Chinese Communist forces during the Chinese Civil War, when she departed Shanghai on 26 January 1949, bound for Keelung.
 Some estimates put the number of passengers on board at over 1,500, although the ship was only rated to carry 580 passengers.

 After midnight on 27 January 1949, Taiping was steaming at night with her lights out, owing to a curfew, when she collided with the smaller cargo ship Chienyuan near the Zhoushan Archipelago.
 She sank, killing over 1,500 passengers and crew members.
+Only 35 survived, including 2 people from Chienyuan.
+They were rescued by HMAS Warramunga.